cisagov/ScubaGear/README.md

 ### Application Service Principal Permissions & Setup
 Below are the permissions for running the tool non-interactively.
 The minimum API permissions for all products are listed in the image below.
-The minimum user role permissions that need to be granted to the application are listed in the *Role Assignments* subsection.
+The minimum user role permissions that need to be granted to the application are listed in the *Assign the following Azure AD roles to the service principal* subsection.

 This [video](https://www.youtube.com/watch?v=GyF8HV_35GA) provides a good tutorial for creating an application manually in the Azure Portal.
 Augment the API permissions and replace the role assignment instructions in the video with the permissions listed below.